Sumitdhiman/Browser-Sticky-Notes/assets/docs/CodeDoc.md

 - Note names are customizable via [`options.js`](d:\Developer%20Work\Beta\Browser-Sticky-Notes\options.js).
 - The last active tab is saved (`lastActiveTab`) and restored.
 - If disabled, tabs are hidden, and a single note (`singleNote`) is used.

+### Website-Specific Notes

+A core feature that allows users to create notes attached to specific websites:
+- **Creation**: Users can create website-specific notes via the "Add Note for this site" button in the popup.
+- **Auto-Display**: Notes automatically appear when visiting a page that has an associated note.
+- **Storage**: Notes are stored using URL-based keys in `chrome.storage.local` for performance.
+- **Content Script Integration**: Uses [`content.js`](d:\Developer%20Work\Beta\Browser-Sticky-Notes\content.js) injected via `chrome.scripting.executeScript`.
+- **Management Interface**: Complete management system via [`sitenotes.html`](d:\Developer%20Work\Beta\Browser-Sticky-Notes\sitenotes.html) for viewing, editing, and deleting all website notes.
+- **Draggable UI**: Notes can be repositioned on the page and remember their position.

+### Import/Export System

+Comprehensive backup and restore functionality implemented in [`options.js`](d:\Developer%20Work\Beta\Browser-Sticky-Notes\options.js):
+- **Complete Backup**: Exports all extension data including regular notes, settings, table content, and website-specific notes.
+- **JSON Format**: Uses JSON format for easy data portability and human readability.
+- **Selective Restore**: Import system intelligently handles existing data and provides options for data merging.
+- **File Operations**: Handles file download for export and file upload for import using standard browser APIs.
+- **Data Validation**: Includes validation to ensure imported data is in the correct format.

 ### Text Formatting